Building scalable web applications – 25 experts share their tips

 In the words of Davide,

+If the need don’t come with the lack of knowledge, Davide urges you to carefully evaluate your caching options; either by a database, Redis or Local storage.
 Using caching strategies make a lot more sense if you are loading the same 5-10 top-rated products on every single request (say you are displaying them on a products catalog page).
 This way your users and database will thank you for it.

 Chris Fauerbach, Founder Fauie Technologies LLC, extends this advice further by explaining the situation where it becomes necessary to cache.